DD2480G19/teammates2/README.md

 > If you were not able to finish all tasks, how much progress have you made?
 How much time do you think you would need to complete the task?

 ### Main take-aways
+From this projects, there are many take-aways.
+One is that as projects increase in size, well-structured development becomes increasingly important.
+Strict guidelines for the format of contributions are essential to keep code uniform and readable.
+TEAMMATES has a good and clear structure for this, for example seen in some parts in their documentation of the project, in the pull request workflow, etc. Although, in other ways, their documentation is insufficient.
+Due to this, it has sometimes been unnecessarily time-consuming getting to know the program.
+So, this is another take-away – that documentation is extra important for large projects with complex systems.

 ### Essence evaluation
 > ***P+ criterion 6: You can argue critically about the benefits, drawbacks, and limitations of your work carried out, in the context of current software engineering practice, such as the SEMAT kernel (covering alphas other than Team/Way of Working).***